Can you get disability at age 55?

 For example, workers between the age of 50 and 54 may be able to collect disability benefits even if they can perform sedentary labor; those 55 to 59 could be eligible even if able to perform light work; and, in some circumstances, those age 60 to age 64 may be able to collect Social Security Disability even if able to

-Is it easier to get SSDI after age 60?
+Is it easier to get Social Security disability after age 60?

 Winning a disability claim generally gets easier for people as they become older.
 This is particularly true for people over the age of 60 .
 You can get disability benefits up until full retirement age , which is 66 right now.